stoyicker/store-kotlin-bindings/README.md

+This repository is now deprecated.
+Use [this](https://github.com/NYTimes/Store/pull/229) instead.

 # Store bindings for Kotlin

 A small collection of helper functions for idiomatic use of [NYTimes/Store](https://github.com/NYTimes/Store) when developing in Kotlin.